PareshDroid/carapp/README.md

-5) Main page showing current location of the user-
+5) Main page showing current location of the user.
+When 'Locate User' button is clicked, map will point to the current location of user and all the markers of the vehicles on the screen is removed-

 <img src="Images/carapp_mylocation.jpg" height="550" width="280">

-6) Profile page-
+6) Profile page.
+When user clicks on 'Logout' button, user is logged out of the application and redirected to the login page-

 <img src="Images/carapp_user.jpg" height="550" width="280">